bobbycomet/Process-Sentry/README.md

 - **`memory.high` floor** — When `memory_high_percent` is set, the computed byte value is floored at 256 MiB to prevent the throttled slice from being made so small that normal processes inside it thrash constantly.
 - **Expanded default exclusion list** — The built-in `never_touch_prefixes` list now covers a much broader range of common applications out of the box, including IDEs, creative tools, communication apps, browsers, terminals, and system monitors, so fewer users need to manually add exclusions.

+Process Sentry (Sentry) is licensed under the GPLv3, and forks and derivative projects are welcome.

+If you build on Process Sentry (Sentry), please:

+- Keep the GPLv3 license terms intact.
+- Give appropriate credit to the original Process Sentry (Sentry) project.
+- Include a link back to this repository where practical.

+If you're building something cool with it, I'd love to hear about it!

 ## Community and Support

 - **Discord:** [Join Here](https://discord.gg/7fEt5W7DPh)